 >83.3% of assessment units (surveys) at same status

-Proximity of assessment to target
+Proximity of observed extent to extent threshold

-Broad-scale habitats: assessment >10% of the target
+Broad scale habitats: assessment >10% of target

 The overall confidence assessment is based on the lowest extent to which the criteria are fulfilled (one-out-all-out).

-Deviations by Water Framework Directive Monitoring Authorities
+Deviations by WER Monitoring Authorities

 Results